 Article 15 of the Aarhus Convention on review of compliance, requires the Meeting of the Parties to establish "optional arrangements of a non-confrontational, non-judicial and consultative nature for reviewing compliance with the provisions of the Convention".
 Following this obligation, the Meeting of the Signatories established a Working Group to prepare such a mechanism.
 At its first session (October 2002), the Meeting of the Parties adopted decision I/7 on review of compliance (ENG FRE RUS) and elected the first Compliance Committee.

 The Parties regularly address issues of compliance, on the basis of the Committee's reports.
 At the Committee's recommendation, they adopt decisions on general issues of compliance and also decisions on compliance by individual Parties.
-At its fourth session (Chisinau, 29 June - 30 July 2011), the Meeting of the Parties adopted decision IV/9 on general issues of compliance, as well as decisions IV/9 a-i concerning compliance by Armenia, Belarus, Kazakhstan, Republic of Moldova, Slovakia, Spain, Turkmenistan, Ukraine and the United Kingdom of Great Britain and Northern Ireland.

 The compliance mechanism may be triggered in four ways:

 (1) a Party may make a submission about compliance by another Party;

 (2) a Party may make a submission concerning its own compliance;